Method for testing diffusive shock acceleration and diffusion propagation of 1-100 TeV cosmic electrons with multiwavelength observations of the Geminga halo and pulsar wind nebula: Methods

-To validate the DSA and diffusion models, it is necessary to calculate the gamma-ray emission from the Geminga halo as predicted by these models.
-The comprehensive calculation of gamma-ray emission is divided into three components: 1) electron acceleration on the TS, 2) electron propagation through out the Geminga halo and PWN, and 3) radiation of the electrons.
+To validate the DSA and diffusion models, we calculate the gamma-ray emission predicted for the Geminga halo.

+The calculation of gamma-ray emission proceeds in three steps.
+(1) We model electron acceleration at the TS and derive the relation between the accelerated electron spectrum \(f_0(p)\) in the PWN and the upstream diffusion coefficient \(D^P\).
+(2) From $f_0(p)$ we derive the electron injection spectrum into the halo, $Q(E)$, and, together with the halo diffusion coefficient $D^{\mathrm{H}}$, compute the electron density in the halo, $N(E,\vec{r},t)$.
+(3) Using $N(E,\vec{r},t)$, we calculate the gamma-ray spectral and morphological distributions, $F_g(E_g,\vec{r})$.
+This workflow allows us to test the mutual consistency between the spectral and morphological constraints.

 The high-energy electrons in the Geminga region gain energy through DSA on the TS, where their diffusion behavior plays a decisive role in shaping the accelerated electron spectrum.
 When these accelerated electrons diffuse far downstream of the TS, their energy loss becomes non-negligible.
 These high-energy electrons produce synchrotron radiation in ambient magnetic fields and generate gamma-ray emission through IC scattering with both the Cosmic Microwave Background (CMB) and infrared radiation fields from interstellar dust, which can be used to constrain the model parameters.

-The diffusion coefficient in PWN (upstream) and halo (downstream) is also discussed in this section.
+This section also discusses the diffusion coefficients in the PWN (upstream) and in the halo (downstream).
 The electron density is determined by the diffusion coefficient of the region.
 By calculating the electron density required to produce the X-rays and the electron density needed in the halo center for the gamma rays, the relationship between the diffusion coefficient in the PWN and the halo can be determined.